I used to help in our family restaurant. I love good food and enjoy thinking up creative recipes.

 - Wash the bird in the sink, running water through it.

 - Tear off a piece of silver tinfoil large enough to cover the base of the roasting tin and the whole of the chicken or turkey (alternatively, you don't need to cover the base of the tin and can just cover over the bird itself after seasoning it)

 - Place the bird in the foil-covered baking tray, with the flat underside at the bottom and breast facing upwards.

-Season the bird:
+Step 2: Season the Bird

 - Crush the garlic cloves to release the oils, rub the skin with the crushed cloves and put the cloves on the breast, and other parts of the body;

 - Sprinkle it with lemon juice, then olive oil, then add Jerk seasoning or any other seasoning of your choice;